-Staff interviewed had a good understanding of how to support patients with mental health needs and those patients living with dementia.
+- Staff interviewed had a good understanding of how to support patients with mental health needs and those patients living with dementia. - A mental health liaison worker was based at the practice once a week and was available to discuss referrals.